MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 - He is not talking about literal gold.
 He is talking about spiritual riches that you can only get from God.
 - Their Spirits are naked and clothed by nothing. their flesh is clothed but their inside is naked.
 - What is salve? - The word of God
-- Look at the word of God and let it speak to you and you will start to see your nakedness and clothe it up
+- Look at the word of God and let it speak to you and you will start to see your nakedness and clothe it up, but to be okay with your nake

 >'Those whom I love, I reprove and discipline, so be zealous and repent. ' ==Revelation 3:19==